Government Agencies Find Web Platform Satisfaction with DNN

 Deep support network

-DNN is a content management system like WordPress, but built on the .NET framework by Microsoft, whom you may have heard of.
-The DNN community has been growing a lot lately with new enthusiasm from third-party module developers, website designers and training support.
+DNN is a content management system like WordPress, but built on the .NET framework by Microsoft, which is a rather familiar name in departmental offices.
+The DNN community has been growing a lot lately with new enthusiasm from third-party module developers, website designers, and training support.
 One big advantage of such an extensive community is that if your web tech suddenly joins the Peace Corp, you can easily find someone else who can help.

 Easy to use